-- (1) had or attempted to have unlawful carnal knowledge; - (2) with or of a complainant with an impairment of the mind.
+- (1) engaged or attempted to engage in unlawful penile intercourse; - (2) with a complainant with an impairment of the mind.

-Relevant definitions for this offence are at s 1 ('person with an impairment of the mind'), s 4 ('attempt') and s 6 ('carnal knowledge') of the Criminal Code.
+The meaning of engage in penile intercourse is set out in s 6.
+Other relevant definitions for this offence are contained in s 1 ('penis' and 'person with an impairment of the mind') and s 4 ('attempts to commit offences').